mqnguyen5/mini-ssg/README.md

 1. Converting a single text file:

 ```
-node mini-ssg.js -i ./someFolder/file.txt
+node src/mini-ssg.js -i ./someFolder/file.txt
 ```

 2. Converting a single markdown file:

 ```
-node mini-ssg.js -i ./someFolder/file.md
+node src/mini-ssg.js -i ./someFolder/file.md
 ```

 3. Converting a folder/directory with multiple text/markdown files:

 ```
-node mini-ssg.js -i ./someFolder
+node src/mini-ssg.js -i ./someFolder
 ```

 4. Converting a single text file with a specified CSS stylesheet:

 ```
-node mini-ssg.js -i ./file.txt -s ./stylesheetURL
+node src/mini-ssg.js -i ./file.txt -s ./stylesheetURL
 ```

 5. Converting a single text file/a directory with a config JSON file:

 ```
-node mini-ssg.js -c ./sample.json
+node src/mini-ssg.js -c ./sample.json
 ```

-You can give MINI a try and see how it works using the included `Sherlock-Holmes-Selected-Stories` directory and the `sample.json` file.
+You can give MINI a try and see how it works using the included `Sherlock-Holmes-Selected-Stories` directory and/or the `sample.json` file.

 ## Options: